Tag Archives: Christopher Lee

 Until Brendan Fraser, mummy films had much the same problem.
 Bandage-bound Boris Karloff and Christopher Lee were not precipitous.
 Writers on these films worked hard to trap their victims in a corner, or just trip them repeatedly, or paralyze them with fear.
 Fainting was a popular and useful response.
 Plausibility fled as the mummy shuffled.

 Two films come to mind that actually turned this lack of mobility into a positive.
-In THE INVASION OF THE BODY SNATCHERS, those malevolent pods can’t move, but are placed where they are most effective by previous victims of the pods.
+In THE INVASION OF THE BODY SNATCHERS, those malevolent pods can’t move but are placed where they are most effective by previous victims of the pods.
 This is effective because of the mathematics of the situation.
 One victim begets two.
 Two beget four.
 Four beget eight.
 Eight beget… You see the problem.
 The rapid and devastating multiplication of zombie-fied neighbors and public officials is completely plausible and scary.

 I hate pods to this day.
 I look at sugar snap peas and tremble.

-In the beginning of the film THE DAY OF THE TRIFFIDS, the title plants apparently cannot move.
+In the beginning of the film THE DAY OF THE TRIFFIDS, the titular plants apparently cannot move.
 But after the Earth’s population is blinded by a handy meteor shower the plants pull up their roots and reveal their slow, but inexorable mobility.
 The fright factor soars.
 Kudos for the writer!
 BUT, look how hard it was to make effective – handy meteor shower?
 Please.

 And that’s my point.
 Writing is hard work.
 Why make it harder?
 I’m thinkin’ writers should unleash their terrors, not nail their feet (or whatever might pass for feet) to the floor.